LinkedIn Strategy

 • Your target audience cares about the topic

-• The topic has business relevance to your goals
+• The topic connects to your professional or business goals

 Posting Frequency and Timing

 Consistency trumps volume.
-Three posts per week beats daily posting that burns you out.
+Three posts per week beats daily posting that burns you out within a month.

 Minimum viable posting: